 Medical practices that do not take proactive steps towards becoming HIPAA compliant do so with great risk, and sometimes are being misguided about a mandate to be compliant.
 Here are 12 common misconceptions about HIPAA you must be aware of:

 1. “I can’t afford being compliant.”

 Yes, you may need to spend money to bring your practice up to speed on HIPAA Compliance.
-If you think you can’t afford implementing what needs to be done in order to be so, do the math and think again: The HITECH Act substantially increased civil penalties for non-compliance with HIPAA Policies, from $25,000 a year to a whooping $1,500,000 a year (yes, there are two commas in that number) – per violation.
-Top that with willful ignorance or failure to comply resulting in mandatory investigations and penalties that can be started by any complaint, breach or discovered violation.
+If you think you can’t afford to implement what needs to be done in order to be so, do the math and think again: The HITECH Act substantially increased civil penalties for non-compliance with HIPAA Policies, from $25,000 a year to a whopping $1,500,000 a year (yes, there are two commas in that number) – per violation.
+Top that with willful ignorance or failure to comply resulting in mandatory investigations and penalties that can be started by any complaint, breach or discovered the violation.